lsst-dm/dm_dev_guide/services/lsst-devl.rst

 Processing Data
 ===============

 Users are encouraged to submit batch jobs to perform work that requires more significant resources.
-Refer to :doc:`/services/batch` for more information.
+Refer to :doc:`batch` for more information.

 .. _lsst-devl-processing-interactive: